Ambrose Shea

 Sir Ambrose Shea KCMG (17 September 1815 – 30 July 1905) was a political and business figure in colonial Newfoundland who later served as Governor of the Bahamas.
-He was one of two Newfoundland delegates to the Quebec Conference that led to Canadian confederation.
+He was one of two Newfoundland delegates to the Quebec Conference that led to Canadian Confederation.

-Life
+Early life

 Shea was born in St. John's, Newfoundland Colony, the fifth son of Henry Shea and Eleanor Ryan.
 His father had emigrated from County Tipperary, Ireland.

+Business career

 Ambrose Shea worked for a time on The Newfoundlander, a family-owned newspaper, before going into business for himself.
 By the 1850s, he was a successful merchant who also dealt in insurance, and acted as the agent for the transatlantic steamer trade.
 He continued to operate the business during most of his political career.

 In addition, he helped found the Newfoundland Natives Society in 1840, serving on the management committee in 1842, and as president in 1846.